mcyork/snowdisc/README.md

 ```
 ### Configuration

 The application uses a YAML configuration file to define the file processing rules.
-The configuration file should be named `config.yaml` and placed in the root of the project directory.
+The configuration file should be named `template_config.yaml` and placed in the root of the project directory.

-Here's an example configuration file structure with explanations:
+See the `template_config.yaml` file for an example of the configuration file.

-input:
-  - file: path/to/input/file1.csv
-    type: csv
-  - file: path/to/input/file2.json
-    type: json

-## The 'input' section defines the input files and their types

-processing:
-  - operation: merge
-    fields:
-      - id
-      - name
-  - operation: filter
-    condition: "age > 18"
-## The 'processing' section defines the operations to be performed on the data

-output:
-  file: path/to/output/result.xlsx
-  type: excel
-## The 'output' section specifies the output file and its type

-This configuration would:
-1. Load data from a CSV and a JSON file
-2. Merge the data based on 'id' and 'name' fields
-3. Filter the results to include only records where 'age' is greater than 18
-4. Save the output as an Excel file

 ## Development